data-sciences/intro2sql/README.md

 The SQL Server system was 2008 R2.

-There is also an example from Wikipedia, called tables1.sql.
+There is also an example from Wikipedia, called wiki.sql.